 Video: Tonya Couch change of venue hearing

-Couch — the mother of a teen who caused a drunken driving crash that killed four people and injured several others in 2013 — has been in jail since April.
-Court documents cite a positive urinalysis drug test.
+Tonya Couch — the mother of a teen who caused a drunken driving crash that killed four people and injured several others in 2013 — is back in jail.

 Couch and her son, Ethan Couch, garnered national attention after a witness at his trial said he suffered from “affluenza,” meaning that his affluent upbringing and dysfunctional parents kept him from learning right from wrong.